Special Educational Needs and Disability Policy (SEND)

 - Disability Equality Scheme

-This is information for parents/carers of children who may have additional educational needs and outlines how we meet these additional needs at Rossett School.
+This is information for parents/carers/carers of children who may have additional educational needs to other students.
+Below outlines how we meet these additional needs at Rossett School.

 How are Special Educational Needs defined?